CoastalHacking/burp-pac/README.md

 [![Build Status](https://travis-ci.org/CoastalHacking/burp-pac.svg?branch=develop)](https://travis-ci.org/CoastalHacking/burp-pac) [![Code Coverage](https://img.shields.io/codecov/c/github/CoastalHacking/burp-pac/develop.svg)](https://codecov.io/github/CoastalHacking/burp-pac?branch=develop)

+Are you using Burp inside a network that uses a [Proxy Auto-Config (PAC)][pac] script to dynamically determine which upstream proxies to use for some given host or hosts?

+Are you lazy and just want an extension to figure this out auto-magically, without any user interaction?

-The Burp Proxy Auto-Config (PAC) [extension][burpext] automatically configures project-level upstream proxies for use by Burp.
+Well then, the Burp Proxy Auto-Config (PAC) [extension][burpext] is for you!
+It automatically configures project-level upstream proxies for use by Burp based upon the desktop environment.
+It uses [proxy-vole][proxyVole], which has support for PAC scripts built-in, in addition to supporting Java properties and environmental variables.

 ## Comparison to Other Burp PAC Extensions